Goodell gets support and criticism after NFL orders new Rice probe

 O‘Neill also pushed for “a top-to-bottom review” of the NFL’s response to domestic violence, dating violence, sexual assault and stalking.

-“Advertisers need to get out ahead and be very mindful of public opinion,” said Horrow, who consulted for the NFL in the past.
-“Forty-one percent of the avid NFL fans are women.”
+”Advertisers need to get out ahead and be very mindful of public opinion,“ said Horrow, who has consulted for the NFL in the past. ”Forty-one percent of the avid NFL fans are women.